U.S. major airlines roll out more options to avoid staff lay-offs

 American Airlines, with more than 100,000 employees, told its management and support staff on Wednesday that it must cut about 30% of their ranks, the same size of reductions planned by United for its management and administrative employees.

-Both American and United are also discussing voluntary options with unions representing frontline employees, including pilots and flight attendants.
+American is also discussing voluntary options with unions representing pilots and flight attendants, and Delta with its pilots’ union.
+Delta’s flight attendants are not unionized.

-Delta is also in talks with its pilots union on early retirement options.